manuelbomi/A-Method-of-Retriever-Augmented-Generation-Implementation-on-GCP-Vertex-AI-/README.md

 # An Implementation Method of Retriever Augmented Generation (RAG) on GCP Vertex AI - A Case Study with Hertz Rental Data
 ### **OVERVIEW**
 In this discourse, we briefly discuss RAG and grounding as methods of reducing hallucination in large language models (LLMs) and generative AI applications.
-We motivate the discussion, and provide solutios by showing a complete example on GCP Vertex AI using publicly available Hertz Global Holdings, Inc data.
+We motivate the discourse and provide solutios by showing a complete example of grounding technique on GCP Vertex AI using publicly available Hertz Global Holdings, Inc data.

 ---
 Vertex AI Studio is a Google Cloud console tool for rapidly prototyping and testing generative AI models.
-Vertex AI Search is available as part of the Vertex AI Studio and  it lets you create a custom search engine over your own data, websites, documents, cloud storage, Google drive, Databases, videos and third party connectors.
+Vertex AI Search is available as part of the Vertex AI Studio and  it allow users to create custom search engine over their own data, websites, documents, cloud storage, Google drive, Databases, videos and third party connectors.

 ---
 ### **Brief Overview of RAG and Grounding as Methods of Reducing LLM Hallucinations**